Visit

 If you’d like to continue your education by earning a bachelor’s degree, Aims has transfer agreements with Regis University and Franklin University that allow you to complete your four-year degree online after earning your associate degree at Aims.

-Row Groupings Major Requirements: Credits
+Row Groupings General Education Credits

 required